mrkdh16/markedown/content/Math/Applications/Applications.md

 Through [[Markov Chains]], we can effectively model sequential probabilistic phenomena.

-[[Regression and Kernel Methods]] are under-appreciated statistical learning algorithms that are quite powerful and contain fascinating math.
+[[Kernel Methods]] are under-appreciated statistical learning algorithms that are quite powerful and contain fascinating math.